Brixton House Prices Brixton House Prices

 Our Property Market Heat Gauge looks at how long properties in your postcode district have been on the open market before being changed to sold 'Subject to Contract' ('STC') or 'Under Offer' on Rightmove (the UK's leading property portal).

-At 61 to 80 days, the broad evidence suggests a slow moving market.
-This can often be due to estate agency over-valuations out of sync with the realities, a market slowdown or a combination of both.
-In such scenarios, some vendors may either choose to wait for the market to pick up (which may result in some relisting the property at a later date).
-Others simply reduce the price to a level that will entice more buyer interest or approach a sell house fast or auction company like Property Solvers.
+At 81 to 100 days, the broad evidence suggests a very slow moving market.
+This can often be due to estate agency over-valuations out of sync with the realities, a notable market slowdown or a combination of both.
+In such scenarios, vendors may either choose to wait for the market to pick up (which may result in relisting the property at a later date).
+Those committed to selling will often need to drop the price to a level that will entice genuine homebuyer interest or approach a sell house fast or auction company like Property Solvers.

 Please note that this is not an indicator of how quickly property sales are taking to complete (i.e. to go through the whole conveyancing process).
 This measurement also does not take into account the risk of home sales falling through.